stan-dev/posterior/README.md

-Another common task when working with posterior (or prior) draws, is subsetting according to various aspects of the draws (iterations, chains, or variables). **posterior** provides a convienent interface for this purpose via the `subset()` method.
+Another common task when working with posterior (or prior) draws, is subsetting according to various aspects of the draws (iterations, chains, or variables). **posterior** provides a convenient interface for this purpose via the `subset_draws()` method.
 For example, here is the code to extract the first five iterations of the first two chains of the variable `mu`:

 ``` r